annelo-msft/gists/lro/scm-pattern/readme.md

 # System.ClientModel-based client pattern for LROs

 `System.ClientModel` is the .NET Core library that allows clients that talk to cloud services to be created without the Azure brand.
-We sometimes call this "unbranded," but more commonly it is used to support clients with a non-Azure brand, such as the .NET `OpenAI` client library (where the brand is OpenAI).
+We sometimes call these clients "unbranded," but more commonly SCM is used to support clients with non-Azure branding, such as the .NET `OpenAI` client library (where the brand is OpenAI).

 This document describes the client pattern for long-running operations in SCM-based clients.
+It starts with a definition for LRO, then describes the client pattern in a way that is intended to be language-agnostic, and finally provides the details of the .NET client pattern.

 ## LRO definition